ReploidGI0/reploidgi0/README.md

 ### 💼 What am I currently working on?

-I currently work in the family business, however, I am also learning **TypeScript** and **React**, exploring new ways to apply them in personal and professional projects.
+I currently work informally in the family business, but I'm also learning TypeScript, React and other technologies, exploring new ways to apply them to personal and professional projects.

 ---